shopglobal/sumokoin-stuff/mining-howto.md

 You can find a list of pools on https://www.sumopools.com

-### How to chose a pool
+### How to pick a pool
 When choosing a pool you want to take into account the following factors:
  * Location of the pool
  * The pool fee
  * Miners and hashrate of the pool

 #### Location of the pool
-It's best to chose a pool that is located in your region to ensure you get a low latency connection with it.
+It's best to choose a pool that is located in your region to ensure you get a low latency connection with it.

 #### The pool fee
 Running a pool costs money and effort.
 Many pools therefore have a fee that is around 0.1 - 1 percent of the sumo that is awarded.
 This is completely reasonable and don't let the fee influence your decision too much when picking a pool (unless the fee is >1% perhaps).